 In this unfortunate tug of war, the likely loser is always the college fund.
-Since the government and several other financial bodies can come to the aid of your child as far as college education expenses are concerned, most parents figure that it is okay to let their children fend for themselves on this front.
+Since the government and several other financial bodies could come to the aid of your child as far as college education expenses are concerned, most parents figure that it is okay to let their children fend for themselves on this front.

 The problem with this strategy is that you are sentencing your child to starting life as an adult in deep, almost insurmountable debt.
 Not the best way to give your child the best chance to succeed in life.

 How can you start saving for your child’s college fund today?